scm-manager/website/content/posts/2022-09-15-scm-manager-2-39-0/index.md

 ## Manual Reindex

+Under certain circumstances it could happen that imported metadata does not get indexed.
+We have therefore introduced a new button in the repository settings that allows you to completely rebuild its search index.

 ## What's coming next ?

 We are currently working hard on integrating keyboard shortcuts to first the search and then to other parts of the application.